dclw29/DSFU-Net/README.md

 ./run.sh
 ```

 to automatically run the test0.npy example in the INPUT/ folder.
-This will place all FF and SRO outputs in the OUTPUT/ folder.
+This will place all form factor (FF) and short-range order (SRO) outputs in the OUTPUT/ folder.
 Feel free to use this run script as the basis for your own data, or run the other provided examples 1-3.
 This demo can also be used to test your installation of DSFU-Net.

 # Creating your own dataset / retraining the network